Water Parks in Washington, Oregon & Idaho (The Master List!)

 More Waterpark Fun

-- Federal Way Community Center (Federal Way, Wa) This one is great for indoor water play.
+- Federal Way Community Center (Federal Way, Wa) (it currently says the slide is not working & the river is turned off during family swims, but keep checking back on this one) This one is great for indoor water play.
 The water park indoors includes a fun spray park for little ones, a couple of water slides, a lazy river and swim area.
 They also have rooms you can rent for parties, or there is lots of outdoor park space with picnic tables and more.
 There are soccer fields and an outdoor playground and park that is next to the Aquatic center too.

-- Covington Aquatic Center (Covington, Wa) The Covington Aquatic center is basically a city pool that has a water slide, and rope swing, and brings out a big floating octopus and water bridge on the weekends for indoor waterplay for kids.
+- Covington Aquatic Center (Covington, Wa) This is open now with limited capacity & guidelines The Covington Aquatic center is basically a city pool that has a water slide, and rope swing, and brings out a big floating octopus and water bridge on the weekends for indoor waterplay for kids.
 They also have a family swim area, where kids can play with noodles, floating boards, water basketball and more!

 - Center Fountain (Seattle Center, Downtown Seattle) – If you are looking for more urban water fun, kids (or all ages!) can play in the fountain at the Seattle Center.
 Plus be sure to check out our Seattle Staycation post for lots more ideas on free and affordable fun in Seattle too!

-- Kandle Pool (Tacoma) This one has a wave pool if your kids love those as much as mine do!
+- Kandle Pool (Tacoma) (the pool will open on July 6, 2022).
+This one has a wave pool if your kids love those as much as mine do!
 There is also a separate shallow tot pool and sprayground ensure a fun time for the whole family.
 Admission prices range from $5-$9.

-- Stewart Heights Pool (Tacoma) This is another great outdoor summer option, for a small to mid size water park.
+- Stewart Heights Pool (Tacoma) (this will open on July 5, 2022- keep a watch on this page) This is another great outdoor summer option, for a small to mid size water park.
 There are food court style snack shacks so you can make a day out of it.
 They have water slides, zero entry pool, lazy river, water basketball and small spray fun area for kids.
 Plus there is a park right outside if your kids want to continue to the fun there.
 My kids had a blast in the wave pool a few summers back!
 Prices range from $5-$9.

 Photo Credit – Snohomish County Aquatic Center

-- Snohomish County Aquatic Center (Snohomish) Check out the Red Tri review on this aquatic center here.
-It’s a large indoor facility with waterslides, spray park, wave rider and much more!
+- Snohomish County Aquatic Center (Snohomish) It’s a large indoor facility with waterslides, spray park, wave rider & much more.
 Plus they have a wave rider (basically a surf simulator).
-My teen loves these, so this might be a great spot if you have kids of multiple ages (as there is a toddler spray area too)!
+My teen loves these, so this might be a great spot if you have kids of multiple ages (as there is a toddler spray area too)

 Photo Credit – Surf and Slide